-Hair loss is something that happens to the majority of men at some point in time.
+Hair loss is something that happens to many men at some point.
 Despite the fact that most of us have a slim chance of keeping the same head of hair throughout our lives, we still cling to the idea that hair loss won’t happen to us.

-Do you want to know why it’s hard to treat the average guy in his 20s for hair loss?
+Want to know why it’s hard to treat the average guy in his 20s for hair loss?
 Because most people have a hard time believing that male pattern baldness affects young adults.

-The notion that only middle-aged men experience baldness isn’t only false, it’s damaging.
+The notion that only middle-aged men experience baldness isn’t only false; it’s damaging.
 It causes 20-year-old men to feel self-conscious about their hair loss, meaning that most of them refuse to confront the reality that their hair is thinning.
 Accepting this reality is the first step towards preventing hair loss from accelerating and getting worse.